orientechnologies/orientdb-docs/Performance-Tuning.md

 ## Java
 OrientDB is written in Java, so it runs on top of Java Virtual Machine (JVM).
 OrientDB is compatible with Java 8 and we suggest to use this version to run OrientDB.
 Java 8 is faster than Java 7 and previous ones.

+## JMX
+Starting from v2.1, OrientDB exposes internal metrics through [JMX Beans](JMX.md).
+Use this information to track and profile OrientDB.

 ## Memory settings
 ### Server and Embedded settings
 These settings are valid for both Server component and the JVM where is running the Java application that use OrientDB in Embedded Mode, by using directly [plocal](plocal-storage-engine.md).